-Go on Netflix and check out some amazing TV shows that talk about the experiences of Black people, like “When They See Us.”
+Go on Netflix and check out some amazing TV shows that talk about the experiences of black people, like “When They See Us.”
 Want to see a powerful woman in action?
 Check out Shonda Rhimes’ “How to Get Away With Murder,” starring Viola Davis as a criminal defense attorney embroiled in some shady situations.
 And if you’re into suspense and thrillers, then make sure to watch “Us,” a horror film from Jordan Peele about a group of creepy doppelgangers who start attacking people.
 It’s definitely worth a watch!

 Looking for something to read for Black History Month?
 Check out a couple of books that have Black protagonists in them.
-There is a wide selection to choose from, like “My Hair is a Garden” by Cozbi A. Cabrera, which is about a Black girl who learns to embrace the beauty of her natural hair.
-“Harbor Me” by Jacqueline Woodson is a story about six middle school tweens that form a group to help deal with issues at home like racism and incarceration.
+There is a wide selection to choose from, like “My Hair is a Garden” by Cozbi A. Cabrera, which is about a black girl who learns to embrace the beauty of her natural hair.
+“Harbor Me” by Jacqueline Woodson is a story about six middle school tweens who form a group to help deal with issues at home like racism and incarceration.

-Organizations like the Black Youth Project, the National Association for the Advancement of Colored People (NAACP), and The American Civil Liberties Union support equality and fight against racism.
+Organizations like the Black Youth Project, the National Association for the Advancement of Colored People (NAACP), and The American Civil Liberties Union support equality and the fight against racism.
 And they could definitely use a hand.
 So, consider donating some money to these organizations or any organization that represents the fight for equality.

-There are black literary classics and lots of Black authors out there that could use some support like Steven Barnes, who wrote “Lion’s Blood,” which delves into a world where Africans have colonized the American continent.
-There are also book clubs available that focus solely on Black literature.
+There are black literary classics and lots of black authors out there that could use some support, like Steven Barnes, who wrote “Lion’s Blood,” which delves into a world where Africans have colonized the American continent.
+There are also book clubs available that focus solely on black literature.
 Once you’ve finished reading these wonderful books, make sure to talk about them on social media to let others know how great they are.
 Don’t undervalue the power of exposure and word of mouth, even if you don’t have a big platform with thousands of followers.

 Have the whole family show their support during Black History Month by testing their knowledge of Black History with trivia games.
 Familyeducation.com has lots of quiz games about Civil Rights Heroes, Notable African-American Women, and leaders.

 But if you’re looking for something that’s a bit more fun and educational for kids, then download the Black History Month Multiplication Volume 1 for $5.
-These printable resources feature multiplication facts on prominent Black figures throughout history.
+These printable resources feature multiplication facts on prominent black figures throughout history.